Generation of wave turbulence in dipolar gases driven across their phase transitions

-\textit{Impact of the initial state.} We subsequently investigate the role of the initial state on the turbulent response, by dynamically crossing the phase transition inversely, i.e., from a SF ($a_i=98 \, a_0$) to a SS ($a_f=91 \, a_0$).
-At $t \gtrsim 300 ~ \rm{ms}$, significant density undulations arise which gradually develop into a wave turbulent cascade quantified by the power-law behavior of $\tilde{n}(\abs{\boldsymbol{k}},t)$.
-The time-evolution of the associated exponents for different driving frequencies is displayed in Fig.~\ref{Fig:Momentum_exponents}(c).
-It can be seen that they cluster around $3.26~(52)$ at $t > 1000~ ms$, namely at comparatively larger timescales required to observe the saturation of $\gamma(t)$ in the opposite driving scenario [Fig.~\ref{Fig:Momentum_exponents}(b)].
-This timescale prolongation is reminiscent of a shaken non-dipolar SF in a box~\cite{navon_emergence_2016}, where the corresponding exponent converged towards $3.5$ around $1.5~$ secs.
-Notice also that using a small driving amplitude $a_f-a_i$, where the dipolar gas remains within the same (SF or SS) phase, leads to weak density deformations without any evidence of wave turbulence, see also SM~\cite{supp}.
+\textbf{Impact of the initial state.} We subsequently investigate the role of the initial state on the turbulent response, by dynamically crossing the phase transition inversely, i.e., from a SF ($a_{\rm i}=98~a_0$) to a SS ($a_{\rm f}=91~a_0$).
+At $t \gtrsim 300 ~ \rm{ms}$, significant density undulations arise which gradually develop into a wave turbulent cascade quantified by the power-law behavior of $\tilde{n}(\abs{\textbf{k}},t)$.
+The time-evolution of the associated exponents for driving frequencies in the range $\omega_{\textbf{d}} \in [1,5]\omega_x$ is displayed in Fig.~\ref{Fig:Momentum_exponents}(c).
+They cluster around $2.64~(33)$ at $t > 1000~ \rm{ms}$ (dashed line in Fig.~\ref{Fig:Momentum_exponents}(c)), namely at larger timescales compared to the opposite driving scenario [Fig.~\ref{Fig:Momentum_exponents}(b)].
+However, restricting $\omega_{\rm d}/(2\pi)$ to $[130,200]~\rm{Hz}$ results in $2.83(26)$, which is closer to the prediction of weak wave turbulence in $d=3$.
+This timescale prolongation is reminiscent of a shaken non-dipolar SF in a box~\cite{navon_emergence_2016}, where the corresponding exponent converged towards $3.5$.
+Initially, $\gamma(t)$ heavily depends on the particular driving frequency, a response attributed to an initial pattern formation stage delaying the onset of turbulence and being strongly linked to $\omega_{\rm d}$ (see Supplementary Note 3).
+Notice also that using a small driving amplitude $a_{\rm f}-a_{\rm i}$, where the dipolar gas remains within the same (SF or SS) phase, leads to weak density deformations without any evidence of wave turbulence (see Supplementary Note 3).